BIRDSgroup/Demixer/README.md

 # Demixer: A multi-sample analysis tool to identify mixed infection

 This is the official repository of the Manuscript "Demixer: A probabilistic generative model to delineate different strains of a microbial species in a mixed infection sample" by Brintha V P, and Manikandan Narayanan.
+Please note that the [Figures](https://github.com/BIRDSgroup/Demixer/tree/main/Figures) folder has the codes for reproducing the figures in the manuscript.

 ## License preamble